-The Flash Loader BPU software part is only present on the products which have been ordered with the BPU option.
-In all other cases this software is not present on the product.
-If a product is ordered without Flash Loader, also the Flash Loader software is not present and the BPU configuration changes are blocked in the IFX-configuration, which renders BPU functionality unusable.
+The Flash Loader BPU software part is only available on the products which have been ordered with the BPU option.
+In all other cases this software is disabled on the product.
+If a product is ordered without Flash Loader, also the Flash Loader BPU software part is disabled and the BPU configuration changes are blocked in the IFX-configuration, which additionally renders the BPU functionality unusable.
 Various delivery combinations are given and for example, a product can come with a fix configuration and with Flash Loader, to enable the user to download software, but without BPU option.
 Following cases can occur:

-- Order in fixed configuration, without activatable MAE1 and Flash Loader: no download of user software and no blocking possibility after delivery - Order in fixed configuration with activatable MAE and Flash Loader but without BPU option: download of user software but no blocking possibility after delivery
+- Order in fixed configuration, without activatable MAE and Flash Loader feature: no download of user software and no blocking possibility after delivery - Order in fixed configuration with activatable MAE1 and Flash Loader but without BPU option: download of user software but no blocking possibility after delivery - Order with activatable MAE and Flash Loader feature and Bill-per-Use option in starting configuration: final chip configuration by the user and download of user software